Veams/component/README.md

 #### `events`

 Local events can be bound by using the getter `events`.

+This package has its own event-handler process and is similar to `@veams/query`.
+That means every event handled by a function can provides to the function two paramaters:

+1. `e` - Native event object.
+2. `target` - Target on which you have clicked.

 ##### Example 1 (without event delegation)